 Notre Dame Law School's small class sizes and low student-faculty ratio ensure that our expert faculty are accessible to students.
 This setting provides students with opportunities for directed readings, research assistant positions, and mentoring from faculty.

 Our faculty take pride in providing valuable mentorship to Notre Dame Lawyers, both during law school and after they enter the profession.
 Alumni frequently talk about how the Notre Dame Law faculty offer the very best of themselves to help students grow in mind, body, and spirit as they learn to be lawyers.
 The time and attention our faculty invest in our students contributes to Notre Dame Law School's unique sense of community.

 "As professors, we have the privilege of watching students develop their legal skills in the classroom, but we also have a front-row seat as they enter a period of discernment regarding what they hope to do after graduation.
 It is an incredibly rewarding experience to provide our students with guidance on their paths to becoming lawyers."

 – Veronica Root Martinez, Professor of Law and Robert & Marion Short Scholar

 We do not divide our student body into sections, and we do not rank students by GPA.
 These are two intentional ways that Notre Dame Law School fosters a sense of community where classmates know each other and learn together in a collegial environment.

 Students at Notre Dame Law School also have many opportunities to learn beyond campus.

-The Law School also considers experiential learning – including experiences at the Notre Dame Clinical Law Center as well as externships, skills courses, and immersion programs – to be a core part of a legal education.
-Those experiences complement the analytical training of the classroom by enabling law students to develop practical skills and explore potential career paths.
+The Law School considers experiential learning – including opportunities at the Notre Dame Clinical Law Center as well as externships, skills courses, and immersion programs – to be a core part of a legal education.
+These programs complement the analytical training of the classroom by enabling law students to develop practical skills and explore potential career paths.